 Edouard-Piere Decoster is the son of a French industrialist, brough up in Northern France, and only introduced to Africa as an adult through national service in the interior of Algeria.

-Breath Of Africa by Edouard-Pierre Decoster (2009).
+Breath Of Africa by Edouard-Pierre Decoster (2003) relates the author's memories of forty years of travelling and hunting in Africa for lion, buffalo, leopard, waterbuck, kudu, eland, antelope and elephant.
 The author has hunted in East and West Africa and along the great Zambezi River and he has kept clear of game farms that offer "fast food" types of hunts.
-The literary results are all the richer for it as the author takes us from sunrises to sunsets as he pursues the giant eland not once, twice, or three times but numerous times simply because they are a challenge to hunt and live in difficult-to-reach places.
-He's walked countless miles after lion and buffalo to counterbalance the blisters he received from long walks after eland.
+The author pursued the giant eland numerous times simply because they are a challenge to hunt and live in difficult-to-reach places.

 Count Xavier 'Sacha' Montbel (1926 - 2007) was a French journalist, cigarette manufacturer and big game hunter.
 He went to Africa at 23 years of age and stayed 20 years.
 He made more than 40 hunting expeditions worldwide.

-Big Game Huntingby Sacha De Montbel (2000) includes the giant tuskers of the CAR, the elusive Marco Polo sheep of the Pamirs, the impossible markhor from the Himalayas, as well as giant buffalo from Tanzania.
+Big Game Hunting by Sacha De Montbel (2000) includes the giant tuskers of the CAR, the elusive Marco Polo sheep of the Pamirs, the markhor from the Himalayas, as well as a giant buffalo from Tanzania.

-Black Elephant Hunter by Kevin Duffy (1960) is an authentic account of elephant hunting in the Luangwa Valley, Northern Rhodesia, where the author, a young Dubliner, went on safari to record on cine film, the tracking and final dispatch of a bull elephant by a black hunter named Yose, armed with an ancient muzzleloader.
-Recent Addition
+Black Elephant Hunter by Kevin Duffy (1960) is an authentic account of elephant hunting in the Luangwa Valley, Northern Rhodesia, where the author, a young Irishman, went on safari to record on cine film, the tracking and final dispatch of a bull elephant by a black hunter named Yose, armed with an ancient muzzleloader.

 Elgin T Gates (d.1988) was one of the most respected international hunters and a Weatherby Award winner in 1960.
 Hunting with professional hunter, Jack Blacklaws, he opened many new areas to hunting in Africa.